Ignite Your Passion, Shape the Game!

 The following steps must be completed to gain a Level 1 Refereeing Accreditation:

-1. Complete the Fundamentals of Refereeing Course (link above) and upload your completion certificate to the Accreditation Portal for assessment.
+1. Complete the Fundamentals of Refereeing Course (link here) and upload your completion certificate to the Accreditation Portal for assessment.

 2. Ensure you have a current Volleyball Queensland membership (any level is fine).